 Popular national parks like Yellowstone and Yosemite receive upwards of 4-5 million visitors per year.
 Theodore Roosevelt had just over 750,000 visitors last year and less than a third of those visitors made it to the North Unit.
 Our family tends to prefer getting off the beaten path.
 So, when a park ranger mentioned that one of his favorite hikes, the Caprock-Coulee Trail, was in the North Unit, we didn’t hesitate to drive the 65 miles north from Medora to check it out!
+We loved the hike so much, in fact, that we included it in our blog on seven family-friendly hikes in U.S. National Parks with breathtaking views!

-GOOD TO KNOW BEFORE YOU GO
+WHAT TO KNOW BEFORE YOU GO TO THEODORE ROOSEVELT NATIONAL PARK

 The Caprock-Coulee Trail is located near the center of the North Unit, and there are no bathrooms at or near the trailhead.
 If you are coming from Medora, you’ve been on the road for over an hour.
 The 4.3-mile hike (rated as moderate to strenuous) will take 2-3 hours, so we highly recommend using the bathroom facilities at Juniper Campground.
 The bathrooms are in the picnic area just past the entrance to the campground.
 This is also a good time to apply sunblock and bug spray.
 You’ll be in the open sun for much of this hike.
 The early parts of the trail are narrow and through overgrown brush and grasses, so tick/insect repellent is helpful.